 The Palm Beach County Board of County Commissioners (BCC) is the Recipient of the Ryan White Part A & MAI funding from the U.S. Department of Health and Human Services (HHS), Health Resource Services Administration (HRSA), HIV/AIDS Bureau (HAB) as an Eligible Metropolitan Area (EMA).
 The BCC delegates grant management and administration to the Community Services Department (CSD), Ryan White HIV/AIDS Program (RWHAP).
 This responsibility includes managing and monitoring each project, program, sub-award, function, or activity supported by the grant award.

-PBC RWHAP organization chart (Appendix G) and Recipient staff contact information:
+Recipient staff contact information: